mdxtoc/qtpi/docs/qtpi_description.md

   * *nth*: *'a list* -> *int* -> *'a*
   * *qval*: *qbit* -> *qstate*
   * *rev*: *'a list* -> *'a list*
-  * *show*: *'a* -> *string*
+  * *show*: *''a* -> *string*
 	  * converts a value to a string.
-Takes a classical value so won't deal with qbits.
-Doesn't give interesting results if applied to a function, process, channel or qstate.
+Takes an equality type, because it couldn't give interesting results if applied to a qbit, a function, process, channel or qstate.
   * *sort*: *'a list* -> *'a list*
 	  * sorts in ascending order
   * *snd*: *'a*\**'b* -> *'b*